inet-framework/inet/showcases/emulation/voip/doc/index.rst

 simulation, the :ned:`VoipStreamReceiver` module receives and decodes them, and creates an audio file at the end of the simulation.

-The simulations for the two cases are controlled by two shell scripts in the showcase's folder.
-The scripts set up the network namespaces and ``veth`` interfaces, and run the simulations.
-They also apply a small amount of delay, packet loss and bit corruption to the interfaces in both cases to simulate the effects of the packets going through a real network.

 In this scenario, for simplicity, traffic will only go through the host machine's protocol stack via either the loopback interface or a pair of virtual Ethernet interfaces (but the traffic could be sent over any real network).